Is a Quartz Countertop Made From Natural Stone or Man Made?

 The engineered uniformity of Quartz will nonetheless hold a refined and consistent look throughout your entire home, and for some making the remodel process and decision making that much easier.

-Conclusion: Weighing the Authenticity and Practicality of Quartz Countertops
+Weighing the Authenticity and Practicality of Quartz Countertops

 Quartz countertops, while not purely natural stone, offer a high degree of authenticity in their appearance.
 While engineered, Quartz unites the robustness of natural stone with human ingenuity.
 From a practical standpoint, these countertops provide homeowners with a wealth of benefits, moreso than choosing a natural stone that may be less practical for well trafficked areas.
 The balance of these factors makes quartz countertops a compelling choice for modern households, and a worthy investment that has been well received from homeowners for years beyond their install.